XPTOOLS/WAGWAN-XP/Readme.md

 </div>

-WAGWAN-XP is a WhatsApp MD bot built on top of the **Baileys** library.
+WAGWAN-XP is a WhatsApp bot built using the Baileys library for group management, including features like tagging all members, muting/unmuting, and many more.
+It's designed to help admins efficiently manage WhatsApp groups.
-It’s designed to be fast, lightweight, and easy to customize without touching the core code.
-All commands and the overall structure are written in a way that makes customization (bot image, prefix, name, features, etc.) as easy as possible.

 ---